Kids: They dance before they learn there is anything that isn’t music. — William Stafford

 Sara Williams leads Tara with the rest of her family, a 3rd-generation Irish dance teacher who’s students include champions and principle dancers in international shows of Riverdance.
 After the concert last year, Sara told me one of her dancers recognized me from a 2006 family performance — with photographic proof!
 Marie O’Connell has been dancing with Elliott Bay for a few years, and little did I know we had met so long ago.
 We took a matching photo to celebrate our ‘ongoing collaboration’.

 The longer you live your passion, the more new beginnings keep coming at you.
 Couples I’ve helped marry now have children and special anniversaries they want me to play for.
 Young students I taught from 9 thru college have me and the band perform at their weddings.
-And, after nearly 100 compositions, I’ll be adding more this week — a march for the 10th Chieftain of the Skagit Valley Highland Games, my first Piobaireachd, and a short suite for an instructor of mine that penned “Pipe-Major Tyrone Heade”, a 2/4 March (gobsmacked with that one; turnabout is fair play…).
+And, after nearly 100 compositions, I’ll be adding more this week — a march for Rod McKenzie, in honor of his being the 10th Chieftain of the Skagit Valley Highland Games; my first Piobaireachd; and hopefully a short suite for Scottish instructor (and friend!) of mine, that penned the 2/4 March “Pipe-Major Tyrone Heade” (gobsmacked with that one, so turnabout is fair play I think…).

 Get more stuff like this

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.